7 Healthy Ways to Give Your Smile a Makeover

 7 Ways to Give your Smile a Healthy Makeover

-Think of wheatgrass as nature's mouthwash.
-It's chock full of enzymes and vitamins that are good for your oral health, and it reduces the number of S. mutans, an undesirable type of bacteria that causes tooth and gum issues.2 Try swishing a Sari Foods Organic Wheatgrass shot as part of your morning routine; your teeth will love you for it.
+Clean, fresh tasting wheatgrass turns out to be nature's mouthwash!
+It's chock full of mouth-friendly enzymes and vitamins, and research shows it may even discourage the number of S. mutans, an undesirable type of bacteria associated with tooth and gum issues.2 Try swishing a Sari Foods Organic Wheatgrass shot as part of your morning routine—your teeth will love you for it.

-This ancient Ayurvedic technique for cleaning your teeth and gums has recently picked up some scientific backing.
-Studies show that oil pulling––basically swishing oil in your mouth for about 20 minutes a day––leads to a reduction in the types of bacteria that cause oral health problems.3 (If the thought of oil icks you out, you can also try wheatgrass pulling instead!)
+This ancient Ayurvedic technique for cleaning your teeth and gums has recently picked up some scientific attention.
+Studies show that oil pulling––basically swishing oil in your mouth for about 20 minutes a day––may discourage the types of bacteria that cause oral health issues.3 (If the thought of oil in your mouth is unappealing, you can try wheatgrass pulling instead!)

 If you’re looking for the best way to support your oral microbiome, go straight to the source with a premium oral probiotic like Hyperbiotics PRO-Dental.
-With two targeted strains of S. salivarius that have been clinically shown to loosen sticky biofilm and crowd out undesirable bacteria, zinc for strong teeth and gums, and two Lactobacillus strains to repopulate your microbiome with beneficial bacteria, PRO-Dental is the perfect complement to your natural oral health regimen.
+With strains of S. salivarius that have been clinically studied for their ability to loosen sticky biofilm and crowd out undesirable bacteria, zinc to support strong teeth and gums, and two Lactobacillus strains to replenish your microbiome with beneficial bacteria, PRO-Dental is the perfect complement to your natural oral health regimen.

 Have you ever noticed blood in your mouth (or in the sink) after flossing?
-It turns out that those synthetic fibers aren't great for your gums, so try a softer, more effective floss like Cocofloss instead.
-Textured and with more surface area than traditional floss, it gives you the effect of scrubbing your teeth with a loofah rather than scraping your gums with harsh plastic.
-Cocofloss is also coated with bacteria-busting coconut oil for a super clean flossing experience.
+It turns out that those synthetic fibers can be tough on gums, so try a softer floss like Cocofloss instead.
+Textured and with more surface area than traditional floss, it gently scrubs your teeth like a loofah rather than scraping your gums with harsh plastic.
+Cocofloss is also coated with coconut oil for a super clean flossing experience.

-Vitamin C is one of the key nutrients for oral health: it not only helps your body absorb the calcium needed for strong teeth, it's also a key player in immunity, keeping your gums strong and your mouth (and by extension, the rest of your body) well-protected.
-Sari Foods Natural Vitamin C Powder from Organic Acerola Cherries is a fantastic source of vitamin C complex, designed specifically for easy absorption.4
+Along with a healthy diet, vitamin C is one of the key nutrients that supports oral health maintenance.
+It not only encourages your body to absorb the calcium you eat so your teeth stay strong, this important nutrient also supports the immune system to keep your whole mouth (and body!) healthy.
+Sari Foods Natural Vitamin C Powder from Organic Acerola Cherries is a fantastic whole food source of vitamin C complex, designed specifically for easy absorption.4

-Instead of exacerbating any breath issues you might have with sugar-filled mints, thereby throwing your microbiome out of balance, try xylitol mints instead.
-While xylitol is sweet—which makes it attractive to unwanted bacteria—its molecular structure is different, and the bacteria that eat it starve to death, leaving you with fresher breath and a healthy balance of beneficial bacteria.
+Instead of exacerbating any breath issues you might have with sugar-filled mints, try xylitol mints instead.
+Xylitol is sweet,which makes it attractive to unwanted bacteria—but its molecular structure is different so the bacteria that eat it starve to death, leaving you with fresher breath and a healthy balance of beneficial bacteria.

-Whitening toothpastes and strips often contain ingredients that are too harsh for your enamel, damaging it as they whiten it.
+Whitening toothpastes and strips often contain ingredients that are too harsh for your enamel, damaging it as they whiten.
 But that doesn't mean that you have to sacrifice your pearly whites or face grey days!
-Hyperbiotics Activated Charcoal Probiotic Toothpaste gently, but effectively, whitens your teeth with organic activated charcoal powder so you can get that beautiful, fresh look without hurting your enamel.
-What's more, it also contains a strain of L. paracasei that's been clinically shown to help rebalance your microbiome, along with organic coconut oil and xylitol to promote a healthy balance of mouth flora, while reducing the number of problematic, odor-causing bacteria.
+Hyperbiotics Activated Charcoal Probiotic Toothpaste gently encourages a brighter smile with organic activated charcoal powder so you can get that beautiful, fresh look without hurting your enamel.
+This wholesome natural toothpaste also contains a strain of L. paracasei that helps maintain your oral microbiome, along with organic coconut oil and xylitol to further encourage healthy microbial balance and clean, fresh breath..

 Which tip are you going to try first?
 Let us know in the comments below!